 While in reality it'll probably be a small team in an organization that actually develops and maintains brand guidelines, it should still reflect the ideas, culture, and attitudes of the whole company.
 After all, if your colleagues don’t have any input in it, are they really going to be familiar enough to implement it correctly, and consistently?

 How Bynder helps: We don’t deal with static and long-winded PDFs.
-We help you bring your brand story to life by supporting rich content like images, videos, and embeddable style guides.
+We help you bring your brand story to life by supporting rich content like images, videos, and embeddable style guides always available across web and mobile.
 That way, your team will actually use it.